fingerskier/eulogia/Walt/public.md

 And we accept the further inspiration from God to pass forward the love and wisdom that he gave us.
 God put us in this place at this time for a reason- to know Him and make Him known.
-Why shouldn't it be said of each of us, a hundred years from now, that our loss was felt as deeply because we too loved as much as the man loved us.
+Why shouldn't it be said of each of us, a hundred years from now, that our loss was felt as deeply because we too loved as much as this man loved us.